rehierl/abstract-properties/11-x-setup-of-sets/11-2-hierarchy-of-scopes/2-0-hierarchy-of-scopes.md

 * hierarchy -> normalized setup

 Note that two hierarchies `H1` and `H2` are **disjoint**, if their root sets are disjoint.
-That is, any set in `H1` is disjoint to every set in `H2`.
+Based on that, any set in `H1` is disjoint to every set in `H2`.

 * `(H1 disjoint-to H2) <-> (r1 disjoint-to r2)`

 Note that any **subset** of a hierarchy, after normalizing the result, is in general a forest - i.e. not necessarily a hierarchy.
-The subset will only be a hierarchy, if the subset contains the root set of the source hierarchy.

-Note that a forests and a hierarchies are both **flat**"** setups of sets.
+Note that forests and hierarchies are all **flat** setups of sets.
 Based on that, a forest can be described as "a union of disjoint hierarchies".

 Note that the definition of a hierarchy does not cover the process of forming the sets it contains.
-It merely describes how these need to be related with each other.
+It merely describes how these are related with each other.
 That is, the sets in a hierarchy may be formed in any number of different ways.
-However, the description as "a hierarchy of scopes" does point out the main method - based on the scopes of abstract properties.
+However, the description as "a hierarchy of scopes" does highlight the main method - i.e. formed from the scopes of abstract properties.